Utah contractor wants young people excited about construction

 By Jenny LescohierApril 27, 2022

-Hiring is certainly a critical issue facing construction business owners right now, a sentiment echoed by the results of a recent survey of industry professionals, the majority of whom say they expect more work to come in the new year.
+Hiring is certainly a critical issue facing construction business owners right now, particularly as the industry braces itself for more work to come in the new year.

 “We employ anywhere from 300 to 600 employees, depending on how many jobs we have going at any given time.
 We’re able to bid and get jobs, that’s not the issue,” he said.
 “Our biggest challenge is employing enough properly skilled people.”